-Geneviève pulled up in the carport around 23:20, took her bag inside and only Francine was there in the semi-darkness in her side of the house.
+Geneviève pulled up in the carport around 23:20, took her bag inside and only Francine was there in the semi-darkness on her side of the house.
 Geneviève had washed and supped earlier, it was to be straight to bed for her, Francine watched her go through the connecting doors.

 She waited to hear a firestorm.

-She threw her clothes onto the chair and climbed in.
-The moon was kind enough to give them enough light to see each other.
+She threw her clothes onto the chair and climbed in. – the moon was kind enough to give them enough light to see each other.

 ‘Usual thing, you two – Hugh has this bathroom, you have mine, breakfast in twenty minutes.’

-Francine sat on the bed, then lay down on top.
-‘Well, Bebe, this is my last gift.
-It kills me as you can imagine.’
+Geneviève climbed out and went through, Francine sat on the bed, then lay down.
+‘Well, Bebe, it’s done, it kills me as you can imagine.’